GluuFederation/docs-ce-prod/docs/source/user-management/scim2.md

 # SCIM 2.0 User Management
 ## Overview
-The Gluu Server implements an open web standard called [SCIM](http://www.simplecloud.info/) to offer REST APIs for performing CRUD functionality (create, read, update and delete) against user data stored in the local DB.

-In the Gluu Server, the SCIM APIs can be used to manipulate the following [resource types](../api-guide/scim-api.md/#resource-types): users, groups, and FIDO U2F / FIDO2 devices.
+The Gluu Server implements [SCIM](http://www.simplecloud.info/) to offer standard REST APIs for performing CRUD operations (create, read, update and delete) against user data.
+The SCIM APIs can be used to manipulate the following [resource types](../api-guide/scim-api.md/#resource-types): users, groups, and FIDO U2F / FIDO2 devices.

 ## Reference materials
 The current version of the standard is governed by the following documents: